Roy Collins: Personal life

 Outside of county cricket, Collins played in the Lancashire League for Haslingden in 1959 and Lowerhouse from 1959 to 1968.
 He also played club cricket for Leek Cricket Club in Staffordshire and for Blackburn Cricket Club and Rochdale, both in Lancashire.
 In his forties he played for Didsbury as an amateur, later being invited to become first the chairman, then President of the club.
 His affection for cricket continued long after his retirement from the game, with Collins working alongside the Manchester Education Committee in setting up an indoor cricket school in Withington, which was one of the first of its kind and was used by both Lancashire and England players.
 He worked as a residential cricket coach for the Manchester Education Committee for 32 years.

-In his early years he worked for a textile company, before setting up an insurance brokers company with his wife Doris, who was the sister of Lancashire, Surrey, Worcestershire & Warwickshire cricketer and professional footballer Jim Cumbes.
+In his early years he worked for a textile company, before setting up an insurance brokers company with his wife Doris, who was the sister of Lancashire, Surrey, Worcestershire and Warwickshire cricketer and professional footballer Jim Cumbes.
 He continued to coach cricket well into his final years, advising schools and clubs in the Manchester area.
 He died suddenly on 5 November 2009.